Staff within the courts work to deliver justice to the public effectively and efficiently.

 Magistrates' courts are a key part of the criminal justice system and 97% of cases are completed there.
 In addition magistrates' courts deal with many civil cases e.g. anti-social behaviour, public health and are responsible for the enforcement of fines and community punishments.

 Where cases required a penalty greater than magistrates’ sentencing powers, cases will be sent to the Crown Court.

 The County Court

-The County Court, often referred to as the small claims court, deals with civil matters, such as:
+The County Court deals with civil matters such as: